VesperApp/VesperApp/README.md

 Files are organized following the solo-MVP file path organization structure.
 Front-end files are located in ./client with React component files located in ./client/src/components.
 We did not have an opportunity to use a front end framework.
 Given the current minium number of pages, it would be a good opporunity to use a front end framework for consistant styling.

 Server files are located in ./server/index.js.
+Our authentication is not fully fleshed out and relies on localStorage of sessions.
+This should be fixed for something more persistant and secure which also impacts our user favorites function.

 ## Requirements